 “A fine vehicle,” said my neighbour joining me on his way home from work.

 “You serious?”
-I said.
+I asked.

 “I’d love a car like this.
 When you’re done with it, give me first refusal?”

 “You sure?”

 “Listen, some men have a campo to escape domesticity.
 I prefer aging vehicles.
 They are more appreciative of my tender loving care and don’t argue.”